stevekelly27/guitar_garage/README.md

 ### Django Admin Page:

 To manage the blog content of the site, a superuser account was created.
 This allows a superuser to administer the site.
 The admin page can be easily be accessed by logging in to the /admin URL with the superuser account.
-From the admin the superuser will have the ability to delete any post, comment or user.
+From the admin the superuser will have the ability to delete any post, comment or user.You also have the ability to add, edit and delete categories.
 This functionalityis necessary to maintain the blog and remove unwanted content.

 ![DDE2E734-73D2-446C-ABE0-231BE33C9074](https://user-images.githubusercontent.com/93382818/209199616-b6424974-cf6a-4060-ba3c-0f1a502eab58.jpeg)